Tapping into the Riches of God’s Knowledge

 We will stay on track morally if we act like He knows our ways.
 We will stay on track attitudinally if we manage ourselves like He knows our thoughts.
 We will stay on track motivationally if we pursue life like He knows our hearts.
 We will stay on track in ministry if we serve like He knows the beginning from the end.

-• We don’t know the motivations of people’s hearts and so sometimes we might misinterpret their behavior.
+• Because we can’t know the motivations of people’s hearts, sometimes we might misinterpret their behavior.

-• We don’t always know the end and so sometimes we might give up prematurely.
+• Since we don’t always know the end we sometimes might give up prematurely.

-• We don’t know all the possibilities and so sometimes we might get stuck in our methodology.
+• Not knowing all the possibilities at times, we sometimes might get stuck in our methodology.

-• We don’t usually know much beyond our own frame of reference and experience and so sometimes we might lead and serve according to our own limited perspective and personality bent.
+• Because we don’t usually know much beyond our own frame of reference and experience sometimes we might lead and serve according to our own limited perspective and personality bent.

 We will falter in our ways if we do not trust in Him with all our heart and lean not on our own understanding (Prov.
 3:5-6) because we don’t see the big picture.
 We will be short-sighted in how we perceive hardships if we do not yield to His use of life’s difficulties to bring about a greater good.
 If we truly believe and live like God knows the beginning from the end, we will enjoy the reality of being “more than conquerors through Him” in all these things (Rom.
 8:37).